Cipher7/OSEP/Advanced Antivirus Evasion/README.md

 This can vary according to your user and where you have python installed.

-Now open powershell and get it's process id with the command :
+Now open PowerShell and get it's process id with the command :

     Get-Process | Select-Object -Property Id,ProcessName | Where-Object {$_.ProcessName -like "*power*"}